aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

    coords = [[0.0, 0.0, 0.0]]
    si_diamond_structure = Structure.from_spacegroup(227, lattice, species, coords)

-Using this structur we can now directly setup the required `POCAR` data for the calculation expecting a :class:`~aiida_cusp.data.VaspPoscarData` as input:
+Using this structure we can now directly setup the required `POSCAR` data for the calculation expecting a :class:`~aiida_cusp.data.VaspPoscarData` as input:

 .. code-block:: python